astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 | malty | Maltiness of the aroma and flavor |

-**Transformation**: From a transformation standpoint, again, the data was in pretty good shape.
+**Transformation**: As I mentioned, the data was in pretty good shape.
 The main work here was transforming the 'style' column, which contained 111 categories, some of which had as few as 3-4 instances.
 However, there was a common structure of "[Beer Style] - [Specific Beer Type]" throughout the set, so splitting the name brought us to 41 beer 'styles'.
 I also did some minor text formatting here to remove capital letters and spaces for easy indexing and reference in pandas structures.

 **Cleaning**: Veracity checks revealed no nulls (thanks, Kaggle contributor!).
 From a distribution standpoint, most were consistently between 0 and 100.